Medical Cannabidiol Resources for Healthcare Practitioners

-The following information is designed and organized for physicians (MD/DO), Physician Assistants (PAs), Advanced Registered Nurse Practitioners (ARNPs), and Podiatrists.
+The following information is designed and organized for physicians (MD/DO), Physician Assistants (PAs), Advanced Registered Nurse Practitioners (ARNPs), Podiatrists, Pharmacists, and Pharmacy Technicians.

 Healthcare Practitioner Roles and Responsibilities